 - The number of voice assistant users in the U.S. is expected to grow from 142 million in 2022 to 157 million in 2026.
 (Statista)

-- 13% of marketers are using voice search optimization in their strategy (HubSpot)
+- 73.7% of marketers plan to maintain or even increase investments in voice search optimization in 2026.
+(HubSpot)

 - Around 100 million people in the United States, or about 35% of those aged 12 and older, own a smart speaker and use voice search answers.
 (ScoopMarket)